 Electric Low Speed Vehicles (LSV’s) are becoming tremendously popular these days for a number of reasons.
 They are quiet, fun and relatively comfortable to drive, but more importantly, 2016 Yamaha Golf Cart For Sale in Randburg they do not use fossil fuel.
 New LSV’s like the GEM and others can be very expensive though and not a practical purchase for those who would only use them occasionally or on weekends.
 Welcome the “lease turn in”, out of warrantee, golf course Fleet Vehicles (golf carts) to the rescue.
 Three year old Club Car, EZ-Go and others show up by the thousands at auctions across the US every year.

 The one thing under the fabulous makeover these vehicles usually have in common is the old batteries and components.
-The other thing is; Used Yamaha Golf Cart Prices they typically are set up to operate at really slow speeds (12 mph or so).
+The other thing is; 4×4 Gas Golf Cart For Sale they typically are set up to operate at really slow speeds (12 mph or so).
 You guys that have rented golf carts at your local course know why they do that.
 To operate on public roads and be categorized as a LSV, many municipalities require the vehicle to go 20 mph, and must be equipped with lights, seat belts and a horn.
 The lights and belts are pretty easy to deal with but getting your cart to go 20 mph is another story.
 Even if you are not trying to make it street legal, most users want the extra speed capability just to add more usefulness and enjoyment.
 12 mph is just too painfully slow for most users.
 If you think that 12 mph is fast enough, give it a few weeks.

 Whichever method you use to increase the speed of you golf cart, be sure to use good judgment and utilize proper safety equipment.
 Carting can be fun and functional for everyone and has many applications.
 Be safe enjoying your fast golf cart.
 Watch for more articles about golf cart upgrades and maintenance.